jbecker7/korean-honorifics-modeling/README.md

 We aim to model a structured framework in **Forge** that ensures:

-- The correct **humble pronoun** is used based on the context.
+- The correct **humble pronoun** is used by the speaker based on the context.
-- The **correct verb form (base vs. honorific)** is chosen when referring to a person of higher status.
+- The **correct verb form (base vs. honorific)** is chosen by the speaker when referring to a person of higher status and demonstrating respect towards them.
-- The **appropriate politeness level** is used based on the speaker-listener relationship.
+- The **appropriate politeness level** is used by the speaker based on the speaker-listener relationship.

 ## **3. Korean Honorifics Configurations**